Cleaning Up After a Leak

 My horror story about the garage is not as bad as a friend of mine’s.
 She left on vacation for two weeks and came back to find out her hot water heater had exploded and her entire garage was covered in a thick layer of mold.
 Ew!

 After getting the air conditioner repaired I called out cleaners to make sure the water damage had not spread to more of the ceiling and to clean up the parts of the carpet that had been damaged due to the water.
+I also had to get a Garage Door Opener Repair too as the water had affected the motor but it was easy to fix.
 I did not want to get into the fiberglass insulation either.
 After replacing the ceiling everything thankfully went back to normal.

 As you can see, leaks can cause a lot of damage to your home.
 Even small ones.
 You need to take water damage seriously as it can lead to all kinds of health risks and complications.
 Call in professionals to help you with clean up and make sure the job gets done right.